cs3216/cs3216.github.io/assignments/mobile/index.md

   https://jakearchibald.github.io/isserviceworkerready</a> for the current state of support.
 </div>

-If the targeted browser does not support service workers, your application should handle it gracefully!
-Offline support is a good-to-have; the core functionality of your site should still work!
+If the targeted browser does not support service workers, your application should degrade gracefully!
+Offline support is just a good-to-have; the core functionality of your site should still work!

 To get started, we first need to register a service worker with our browser.
 Create a service worker file named `service-worker.js` in your application root, and add